AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ### Error codes

-When working with Adobe Learning Manager (ALM) APIs, developers may encounter various HTTP error codes during requests.
+When working with Adobe Learning Manager (Adobe Learning Manager) APIs, developers may encounter various HTTP error codes during requests.
 These errors provide important feedback about what went wrong and how to fix it.
 Understanding these codes helps developers quickly troubleshoot issues, improve API reliability, and ensure smoother integrations.
-The following table is a guide to common HTTP error codes returned by the ALM APIs, along with explanations and typical scenarios in which they occur.
-This section is essential for anyone building, testing, or debugging applications that connect to ALM.
+The following table is a guide to common HTTP error codes returned by the Adobe Learning Manager APIs, along with explanations and typical scenarios in which they occur.
+This section is essential for anyone building, testing, or debugging applications that connect to Adobe Learning Manager.

 |HTTP status|Meaning|Troubleshooting|
 |---|---|---|